-Before you move forward, we recommend you to read our previous article: What is the screen resolution or the aspect ratio?
+Before you move forward, we recommend that you read: What is the screen resolution or the aspect ratio?
 What do 720p, 1080i & 1080p mean?.
-It provides a very good history lesson and explains some important concepts you need to consider.
+It provides the context and explains the concepts you need to consider when changing screen resolution.

 What the screen resolution settings look like when you have a multi-monitor setup

-These days, it’s pretty common to see setups in which more than one monitor is involved.
+You often see setups in which more than one monitor is involved.
 Most people go with a dual-monitor setup, but three-monitor setups are also increasingly popular.
-Here’s how the Screen Resolution window looks like when using a dual-screen configuration in Windows 7 or in Windows 8.1:

-As you can see, both monitors are shown, regardless of the Windows operating system you use.
-Select one of the screens with the mouse or with your finger and then you can change its settings.
+As you can see, both monitors are shown.
+Select one of the screens with the mouse or with your finger, and then you can change its settings.

-From here on, the steps you’ll take are the same regardless if you use Windows 7, Windows 8.1 and Windows 10.
-To begin making changes, click or tap on the drop-down menu labeled Resolution.
+To begin making changes, click or tap the drop-down menu labeled Resolution.

 You can adjust the resolution up and down to whatever setting you wish.
 If your monitor is 1080p or 1080i, for example, remember that that translates to a maximum resolution of 1920 x 1080 pixels.
 However, you may see higher resolutions than that, depending on your monitor.

 NOTE: If you are using a portable computer, you may not be given a chance to change your screen resolution.
-Some laptop/tablet/hybrid devices screens have a fixed resolution and there is no way you can change it; others will allow you to make choices.
-Luckily, this is not very common.
+Some laptop/tablet/hybrid devices screens have a fixed resolution, and there is no way you can change it.
+Others allow you to make choices.